 5. Waste Sheets

 Kitchen wastes can always be avoided.
 Waste includes dishes and drinks that are made incorrectly by untrained staff.
-These sheets must include a detailed information of all the items that were wasted, why it was wasted, and how much that waste costs.
-Once you keep a track of what gets wasted and you will see a drop in waste, along with an automatic drop in your overall cost.
+These sheets must consist of detailed information of all the items that were wasted, why it was wasted, and how much that waste costs.
+Once you keep track of what gets wasted and you will see a drop in waste, along with an automatic decrease in your overall cost.
 Moreover, if you maintain such an account, your employees will try and follow the recipe management to avoid all the instances of waste generation.
 Create your very own waste sheet and see how a daily tracking can reduce the overall generation of waste in your restaurant.

 6. Variance Report

 Variance Reports are restaurant inventory spreadsheets that give the difference between the Ideal Stock that should be consumed during a day and the actual Physical Stock that remains at the end.
-Recipe management is an integral feature of Inventory Management as it keeps a track of the amount of stock consumed while preparing each dish.
+Recipe management is an integral feature of Inventory Management as it keeps track of the amount of stock consumed while preparing each dish.
 Integrated with the POS, this feature will give you detailed accounts of the amount of actual stock consumed.
-Following which you can view and monitor Variance Reports that gives the difference between the Ideal Stock that should be consumed during a day and the actual Physical Stock that remains at the end.
+Following which you can view and monitor Variance Reports that provides the difference between the Ideal Stock that should be consumed during a day and the actual Physical Stock that remains at the end.
 Ideally, a variance report should look like the following.